Scotland May 15-24, 2020

 Guest can enjoy a free day in the Medieval City of Edinburgh.
 Since the hotel is on the Royal Mile guests will have easy walking access to Edinburgh Castle, Holyrood Palace and Abbey and all sites in between.

-Group Dinner in Edinburgh and Overnight at Fraser Suites, on the Royal Mile
+Group Dinner in Edinburgh and Overnight in Edinburgh

 Guests will visit this special island in Northumberland that is an island twice a day when the North Sea high tide rolls in.
 And similar to Mont San Michel in Brittany, this island has an abbey and a castle (though the abbey is a ruin and the castle is more contemporary).
 The views around “Holy Island,” as it is known, are subtle but spectacular in the spiritual sense.
 Guests may visit the monastic ruins, walk the sea glass beach, hear the stories of monks and princes and Vikings that have occupied the island, trek out to Cuthbert’s Isle for reflection and the views.
 Take a walk down to the castle, the Gertrude Jekyll garden.
 Birdwatch.
 Walk a labyrinth.
 Guests will never forget the special day in this most magical place.

-Day 9, May 18 – ROSSLYN CHAPEL – MELROSE ABBEY – JEDBURGH ABBEY
+Day 9, May 23 – ROSSLYN CHAPEL – MELROSE ABBEY

-Guest will enjoy a visit to the mysterious Rosslyn Chapel where some believe the Holy Grail ended up.
+After a morning and early afternoon still exploring Lindisfarne, guest will enjoy a visit to the mysterious Rosslyn Chapel where some believe the Holy Grail ended up.
 Rosslyn is filled with mystery and a very heavy energy has the most ornately carved interior in the British Isles – believed to have been crafted by the first Mason (fraternal order).
-Guests will also visit two magnificent abbey ruins in the region – Melrose Abbey, where Robert the Bruce’s heart is buried, and Jedburgh Abbey.
+Guests will also visit abbey ruins of Melrose Abbey, where Robert the Bruce’s heart is buried.
 Then guests will celebrate the end of their Thin Places tour with a group dinner at a hotel near Edinburgh Airport.